A movement reclaiming holistic and ancestral healing for the minds, bodies, and spirits of young people.

 HOW WE DO IT

-We’re restoring the roots of care—where healing is cultural, collective, and necessary for a livable future.
+We’re restoring the roots of care—where healing is cultural, collective, and necessary for a livable future with the help of our generous funders.

 Help us build the bridge for healing.